 The film adaption of The Lightning Thief unfortunately gravitates towards this level, which was one of the many complaints fans had towards the film.
 This is partially brought on by the age upgrade in the film.
 While the book series grows the romance to fit with the age of the characters (from twelve to sixteen), the film has the characters at age sixteen, making the character development moot.

 The Ten Commandments has a love story between Moses and his adopted half-sister Nefretiri.
-Not only is this romance definitely not in the source material, but the huge buildup in the first 2 hours of the film was abruptly derailed when Moses is exiled halfway through the film and gets foisted off on a princess from the desert.
+Not only is this romance definitely not in the source material, but the huge buildup in the first two hours of the film was abruptly derailed when Moses is exiled halfway through the film and gets foisted off on a princess from the desert.
 The emotional tension when he eventually returns to find Nefretiri married to his adopted brother is minimal.
-Nefretiri serves very little purpose in the overall film, and her one or two important actions could have easily been accomplished without the romantic tension, fluff, angst, and generally useless buildup that added easily an hour of length onto the already-four-hour-long film.
+Nefretiri serves very little purpose in the overall film, and her one or two important actions could easily have been accomplished without the romantic tension, fluff, angst, and generally useless buildup that added an hour of length onto the already-four-hour-long film.

-Bloodsport has a romantic subplot that has absolutely nothing to do with the tournament that is the actual plot of the movie; it seems as if the love interest was only added to pad out the length.
+Bloodsport has a romantic subplot that has absolutely nothing to do with the tournament that is the actual plot of the movie: it seems as if the love interest was added only to pad out the length.

-The relationship between the Baroness and Duke is pretty central to the storyline of GI Joe The Rise Of Cobra, even if it feels unnecessary to the mythos.
+The relationship between the Baroness and Duke is pretty central to the storyline of G.I.
+Joe: The Rise of Cobra, even if it feels unnecessary to the mythos.
 G.I.
 Joe, after all, has no small shortage of improbable relationships across every canon.
 Ripcord and Scarlet's relationship, however, seems to have drawn almost universal scorn.

 The Departed won numerous awards and is very well-regarded, but the fact that both male leads have a relationship with the female psychiatrist is basically completely pointless, serving no point other than to have some romance in the film.